rockNhu/phagesnake/readme.md

 ### rerun

-Often, the outputs were unsatisfactory, the temporary file could be changed by hand, then rerun the protocol.
-In another way, it could build a new small protocol for optimization was also recommended.
+Often, the outputs were unsatisfactory, the temporary could be changed by hand, then rerun the protocol.
+In another way, it could build a new small protocol for optimization.

-When rerun protocol, the files marked as `protected()` would output the **ProtectedOutputException**, these files should be deleted, then rerun it.
+When rerun protocol, the files marked as `protected()` would throw the **ProtectedOutputException**, these files should be deleted, then rerun it.

 To fix this **Exception**, could run with `--dry-run` to check.

 ```bash